Welcome — I’m glad you're here.

 — Ceren Kaser, Project Co-ordinator, Institute of Astronomy, University of Cambridge

 “I attended Joanna's anti-racism session in spring 2024 and it was incredibly engaging—I couldn't believe how quickly 90 minutes passed.
 During the session, I stopped (instead of choosing to ignore), and noticed how discussions about race affected my body.
-I tried my best to embrace all the emotions such as embarrassment, sadness and hopelessness.
-I really appreciated how Joanna connected emotions, body, and race together.
-I was also glad to see that half of the participants were white, as I believe it's crucial for us to engage in this work and play our part in creating a more just and equitable world.”
+I really appreciated how Joanna connected emotions, body, and race together”

 — Karen Langford, Human Resources Manager, Department of Chemical Engineering and Biotechnology,